akash418/KB_Eval_Enhanced/README.md

 ```
 prompt_elicitation.json.jinja: Standard elicitation with expected cardinality

-prompt_elicitation.json.jinja2: Elicitation with 1.5 x more expected cardinality

 ```

+Make changes to jinja file to record elicitaton with different cardinality or instructions

 Steps to use: